-Paul Coughlin is a former newspaper editor and author of numerous books, including Raising Bully-Proof Kids.
-He is the Founder of The Protectors, a freedom-from-bullying program and movement.
+Paul Coughlin is a FoxNews contributor, former newspaper editor and author of Raising Bully-Proof Kids.
+He is the Founder of The Protectors, a freedom-from bullying organization.

 Flags flew half-staff at an elementary school in suburban Philadelphia this Monday as yet another elementary school mourned the death of an innocent student.
 Instead of a gun, this death was the result of approximately five brutal blows from the hands of a known and stronger bully.
 A criminal investigation continues.

 According to his grieving mother, Jina Risoldi, target Bailey O’Neill was challenged to a fight by a taller boy during recess.
 Like many targets who say they are worried that they too will be suspended for defending themselves against physical violence (adults, imagine if you were assaulted at work, you defended yourself, and then were suspended or terminated for “fighting”?)
 Risoldi said her son didn’t fight back and instead absorbed the physical assault that broke his nose and gave him a lingering and fatal concussion.